SwiftKickMobile/SwiftAutoLayout/README.md

 ### System Spacing

 You can specify constraints that use system spacing for their "constant" in iOS 11 and later.
-This is accomplished by an extension on `CGFloat` named `.systemSpacing` — which is a special placeholder value SwiftLayout will take into account when creating your constraint.
-This value has no use outside of SwiftLayout, and does not work with the `constrainSelf()` builder.
+This is accomplished by an extension on `CGFloat` named `.systemSpacing` — which is a special placeholder value SwiftAutoLayout will take into account when creating your constraint.
+This value has no use outside of SwiftAutoLayout, and does not work with the `constrainSelf()` builder.

 ```swift
 label.constrain(to: view).leadingTrailing(constant: .systemSpacing)